 MARY CHRIS MURRY

 Born and raised in Walton County, Ricky Fannin is a local entrepreneur and Realtor®.
-He was appointed in 2017 to the City of Freeport Planning Commission.
+He has served on the City of Freeport Planning Commission.
 He credits his first mentors in real estate—who gave him the financing to buy a $22,000 land parcel at age 19—for igniting his passion in real estate.
 During the economic downturn, he ventured into other work as did many real estate agents—if they stayed in town.
-Ricky worked for The St. Joe Company at a local resort property—and was inspired to create a signature “850” bottled custom cocktail.
+Ricky worked for The St. Joe Company at a local resort—and was inspired to create a signature “850” bottled custom cocktail.
 It successfully launched, regionally distributed, and he later sold it.
-After working on major transactions with Beachy Beach 30A Real Estate, he recently earned a broker’s license and has opened his own real estate firm.
+After working on major transactions with a local firm, he earned a broker’s license and has opened his own real estate firm, HomeGo Properties.
 His favorite regional waterways are the upper Choctawhatchee River and Ebro Springs.
 Ricky earned his Bachelor’s Degree in Social Sciences from Florida State University.

 Katie has been a resident of the Emerald Coast since 2011.
 She is Construction Service Administrator with Corvias Military Living—a fully integrated development, construction, and property management company that provides on-base housing for America's servicemembers and their families.
 Corvias is involved with military housing at Eglin Air Force Base and Hurlburt Field.
 Eglin AFB is the nation’s largest Air Force Base, and stretches over more than 460,000 acres in Okaloosa and Walton counties.
 Its southern and eastern boundaries are directly on the Choctawhatchee Bay.
-Katie also is President of the Junior League of the Emerald Coast, which comprises hundreds of members from both Okaloosa and Walton counties.
+Katie also is a former President of the Junior League of the Emerald Coast.
 She earned her bachelor’s degree in Advertising from Western Kentucky University.
+She also previously served on Safe Water for Walton's Executive Board.

-Fletcher Isacks has been a full-time resident of Walton County for nearly 20 years.
+Fletcher Isacks has been a full-time resident of Walton County for more than 20 years.
 His parents and his siblings also have owned homes in Old Seagrove since the 1950s.
 When he is not relaxing at Western Lake, Fletcher is out on shoots for clients of Isacks Imagery—a popular commercial photography and videography business, which includes drone footage projects.
 He also travels internationally for freelance assignments.
 A father of three, Fletcher is a passionate volunteer for local sports and youth leagues.
-He has served in many leadership service positions with several Walton County schools.
-He also has coached several sports teams with fellow parents at South Walton High School, Emerald Coast Middle School, and Seaside Neighborhood School.
-He served as Co-President of Bay Elementary PTO.
+He has served in many leadership service positions with local schools.
+He has coached several sports teams with fellow parents at South Walton High School, Emerald Coast Middle School, and Seaside Neighborhood School, and served as Co-President of Bay Elementary PTO.
 Fletcher earned his Bachelor’s Degree in International Relations from the University of New Orleans.